 2005: In one of the most monumentally stupid remarks ever made by a Jewish leader (or anybody else for that matter) “Rabbi Ovadia Yosef, a former chief rabbi and the spiritual leader of the ultra-Orthodox Shas movement, said today that Hurricane Katrina was God's punishment for U.S. President George W. Bush's support for Israel's Gaza pullout.”

-2006(15th of Elul, 5766): Hilda Bernstein passed away at the age of 91.
-She wan anti-apartheid activist and author whose husband was tried for treason alongside Nelson Mandela.
+2006(15th of Elul, 5766): Ninety-one year Hilda Bernstein an anti-apartheid activist and author whose husband was tried for treason alongside Nelson Mandela passed away today.

 2007: Ruth Messinger speaks at Durham's Judea Reform Congregation on "Jews as Global Citizens."
 Messinger challenging Jews to increase their commitment to solving world crises

 2007: In Jerusalem the sixth and the closing concert of Jewish Music Days is held at the Beit Avi Chai.
 This last concert, closest to Rosh Hashanah, the Jewish New Year, is aptly entitled Song and Prayer.
 The focus of this concert is a contemporary look at Spanish and Ethiopian poets of the Middle Ages combined with jazz and Jewish soul music.

 2007(25th of Elul, 5767): In the evening, Selichot.